finos/open-source-readiness/docs/bok/Activities/Creating-An-OSPO.md

 draft: true
 ---

-1. Making the Case for an OSPO
+1. Making the Case for an OSPO ( already written in the OSR Common Problems)

 2. Staffing the OSPO / Structures / Sizing